Tennis Speed and Agility

 This is also known as braking or stopping.
 We believe training deceleration drills are as important, if not more important than acceleration drills.
 Especially when we get a bit older, you may find it a little harder to stop, when hitting out wide or running to the net for a drop shot.
 It is paramount that players learn how to accelerate, but more importantly decelerate.
 Deceleration loads the body a lot more than acceleration, during deceleration our bodies need to absorb a lot of load.

-This is also known as sprinting or top end speed.
+This is also known as sprinting or top end speed and agility.
 Depending on the age and level top end speed only happens after approx. 20-30m.
 Just because you don’t run this distance when on court playing, doesn’t mean it is not important.
-It is imperative you learn to run at your top end speed, holding upright body position and good posture.
+It is imperative you learn to run at your top end speed and agility, holding upright body position and good posture.

-To get the most from your tennis speed program all drills must be performed at 100%.
+To get the most from your tennis speed and agility program all drills must be performed at 100%.
 Anything that is not all out, will not be beneficial.

-There are also three key points you need to concentrate on when performing these speed components; Power, Position and Pattern.
+There are also three key points you need to concentrate on when performing these speed and agility components; Power, Position and Pattern.

-Concentrating on these three points in the speed drills will help improve your overall speed and movement balance.
+Concentrating on these three points in the speed and agility drills will help improve your overall speed and agility and movement balance.

-We usually recommend to perform your speed drills prior to commencing your tennis speed program.
+We usually recommend to perform your speed and agility drills prior to commencing your tennis speed and agility program.